 Imported tasks can include:

-- Checklists: you can choose to bring in the tasks pre-populated with checklists which have already been added to the Project Settings.
+- Checklists: you can choose to bring in the tasks pre-populated with checklists that have already been added to the Project Settings.

-- Files: once you have added documents into the Files tab, you can attach these to tasks through the task importer.
+- Files: once you have added documents to the Files tab, you can attach these to tasks through the task importer.